josbenav/LING-L545/07_Project/README.md

 ## Documentation

-Find all the documentation used in this project in [this](https://github.com/josbenav/apertium-clt/tree/master) repository.
+Find all the documentation used in this project in the repository [here](https://github.com/josbenav/apertium-clt/tree/master).

 ## Relevant files